Resources and Policies

 Students can sign up for a meal plan online through the Georgetown University Dining Services website.
 Leo J. O'Donovan Dining Hall, the main dining hall on campus, is located on the southern end of campus.
 A meal plan is required for most students living on campus.
 Read more about meal plan policies at the Georgetown University Dining Services website.

-Students who select a meal plan which includes Flex Dollars can also use their Flex Dollars to dine at several locations on campus including Cosi Restaurant, Hoya Court, Starbucks, and
+Students who select a meal plan which includes Flex Dollars can also use their Flex Dollars to dine at several locations on campus including Cosi Restaurant, Hoya Court Starbucks,and Epicurean and Co.
+Restaurant.
+Students with special dietary needs, please contact the registered dietitian at 202-687-5379.

 Georgetown University requires Semester in Washington Program students to have health insurance.
 Most students come to Georgetown with their home institution's health insurance or purchase insurance for the semester from a health insurance provider.
 For more information on health insurance please visit Georgetown University's Student Health Insurance or call (202) 687-4883.